telerik/ajax-docs/controls/combobox/functionality/checkbox-support.md

 3. **EnableCheckAllItemsCheckBox**—when set to `true`, a `Check All` CheckBox appears in the drop-down above all the items.
 It enables check / uncheck-all functionality for the RadComboBox items.

-	>note The "Check All" CheckBox is not a RadComboBox item.
+	>tip The "Check All" CheckBox is not a RadComboBox item.
 It is a feature implemented entirely on the client and does a post-back to the server on checked / unchecked events only when the AutoPostBack property of the RadComboBox object is set to `true`.

 4. **CheckedItemsTexts**—receives two predefined values: